alice-biometrics/onboarding-react-native/README.md

 Or just open the Android Studio workspace and run it manually.

-## onboarding-react-native in your App
+## Use ALiCE Onboarding in your React Native App :ok_hand:

 ### Add onboarding-react-native to your iOS project